Civil EngineeringFind a programme

 Professor Guy Howard PhD, BSc, (Professor, Global Research Chair Environmental and Infrastructure Resilience), Building resilience of communities and the services they rely on to short-term shocks and long-term environmental risks; Policy responses to environmental changes; Water, sanitation, hygiene and health

-Dr Nicholas Howden MEng(Dunelm), DIC PhD(Lond), FGS, FRGS, (Reader in Water & Environmental Engineering), Hydrogeology; hydrology.
+Professor Nicholas Howden MEng(Dunelm), DIC PhD(Lond), FGS, FRGS, (Professor of Water & Environmental Engineering), Hydrogeology; hydrology.

-Dr Erdin Ibraim PhD (INSA/ENTPE Lyon), (Reader in Geomechanics), Advanced soil laboratory testing; granular materials; soil mechanics; soil reinforcement; soil-structure interaction.
+Professor Erdin Ibraim PhD (INSA/ENTPE Lyon), (Professor of Experimental Geomechanics), Advanced soil laboratory testing; granular materials; soil mechanics; soil reinforcement; soil-structure interaction.

-Dr Dimitris Karamitros MSc(Greece), PhD(Greece), (Lecturer in Geotechnical Engineering), advanced numerical methods; constitutive modelling; Geotechnical and earthquake engineering; liquefaction; non-linear soil-structure interaction; pipelines
+Dr Dimitris Karamitros MSc(Greece), PhD(Greece), (Senior Lecturer in Geotechnical Engineering), Advanced numerical methods; constitutive modelling; geotechnical and earthquake engineering; liquefaction; non-linear soil-structure interaction; pipelines

 Dr John May BSc Engineering Mathematics, PhD, (Reader in Safety Systems), Organisational safety; reliability of digital systems; safety systems.

 Professor George Mylonakis DIPL(Greece), PhD(New York), (Chair in Geotechnics and Soil-Structure interaction), Analytical and computational geomechanics; earthquake engineering; static and dynamic soil-structure interaction.